LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 3. Specify the following:

     * **Bot transfer group name**: Enter a group name that's concise and clear.
-    * **Status**: The default value is Active.
+    * **Status**: The default value is On (Active).
 This setting lets you disable automatic transfers on a group-by-group basis.
+Turn the slider on or off.
     * **Transfer message**: Enter the message to send to the consumer prior to the transfer, something like, "Hold on while I transfer you to a chatbot that can assist you..."
 You can use bot context variables in the message.
 You can also leave this field blank if desired.
     * **Bots**: Select each bot to add it to the group.
 A bot can be a member of only one group.
 You can select from the bots that are not yet assigned to a group.